Nishkalkashyap/notes/edfora/coding-platforms.md

 !!!
 Share Code in Real-time with Developers, as simple as that!
 Supports video chat as well.

+### CodeSandbox
+!!! success This is a free software [Visit website](https://codesandbox.io) !!!
+Free software but buggy.
+Needs more testing.
+Could probably be best for our use case.

 ### CoderPad
 !!! warning This is a paid software [Visit website](https://coderpad.io) !!!